What is Haemochromatosis AKA The Celtic Curse.

 With the Celtic Curse, these variants, or mutations, occur in the gene responsible for the HFE protein.
 This mutant HFE protein causes an increase in iron absorption and the subsequent deposition of iron into various organs2.

-The most common mutation responsible for haemochromatosis is the C282Y variant.
+The most common genetic mutation responsible for haemochromatosis is the C282Y variant.
 This variant also causes more severe symptoms than the next most common variant, H63D1.
-Those who carry two copies of the C282Y variant (homozygous) are at a much higher risk of iron overload and the associated complications, shown in the table below1.
+Those who carry two copies of the C282Y variant are at a much higher risk of iron overload and the associated complications, shown in the table below1.
 Its also important to note that these complications, particularly those related to the liver and pancreas, can be exacerbated by high alcohol intake and viral hepatitis1.

 Some people harbour a copy of each of these variants (C282Y and H63D), referred to as compound heterozygous.
 95% of people with this genotype are asymptomatic, however, the remaining 5% of patients should seek to monitor their iron levels every few years to avoid any severe complications8.